whatyouhide/whatyouhide.github.io/_posts/2020-01-01-DRAFT-pool.md

   end

   @impl true
-  def handle_info({:tcp_closed, socket}, {socket, _requests, registry}) do
+  def handle_info({:tcp_closed, socket}, {socket, _requests}) do
-    Registry.unregister(registry, :connections)
+    Registry.unregister(FantaRegistry, :connections)

     # Let's imagine we can send a messaeg to ourselves to reconnect in 1
     # second, without actually implementing the handle_info/2 clause.
     Process.send_after(self(), :reconnect, 1000)

-    {:noreply, {:nosocket, _requests = %{}, registry}}
+    {:noreply, {:nosocket, _requests = %{}}}
   end
 end
 ```

 There's a race condition to consider: if a connection disconnects, it might take a bit before it gets notified and unregisters itself.
 In that time frame, our callers might be routed to the disconnected connection.
 This is totally fine, because connections are prepared to return an error in case they can't send the request and get a response.
 However, with this strategy such cases happen in very short periods of time so we can still see substantail benefits.

-## Routing based on different strategies
+## Round-robin routing

 Wow, we've been already through a lot.
 Hopefully at this point you had a glimpse of the potential of routing pools built on top of Registry.
 The last thing I want to sketch out is how you can build more "complex" routing strategies on top of what we built until now.
 We used the simplest routing strategy: choosing a resource at random.
 This requires no state and no coordination between callers of the pool.

-Let's start with a well-known strategy, round robin.

-### Round robin
+We'll look at how to build a pool that uses a round robin routing strategy.

-The round robin strategy consists in going over the list of resources in the pool in order.
+The **round robin** strategy consists in going over the list of resources in the pool in order.
 The first caller gets the first resource, the second caller gets the second resource, and so on.
 Once callers got routed to all resources in the pool, they start over from the first one.
 To do this, a common strategy is to keep a shared index for the pool across all callers.
 When a caller needs a resource, it reads the index and then increments it (both operations are performed as an atomic transaction).
 The index is used as the index in the list of connections to the pool.

 Our registry-based pools have the desirable property that callers don't need to talk to a centralized pool process to get resources from the pool, but can directly read the resources from the registry.
 To keep this property, we'll make the shared index readable and writable across callers.
 The simplest tool to do that in Erlang is ETS.
 Alongside the registry, our pool can spin up a process whose only job is to create an ETS table and keep it alive.
 The code for this "table owner" looks something like this.